tolitius/mongodb-write-performance-playground/README.markdown

 + Partitioning documents for a given number of threads, and inserting them in parallel ( ThreadPoolExecutor )
 + Partitioning documents for a given number of threads...
 Inserting to MongoS having multiple Shards
 + Partitioning documents for a given number of threads...
 Inserting to multiple Mongo Daemons
++ Pre-splitting chunks for a known number of threads, so the shard key is effective [ tags: partitioning, sharding ]

 ### What is "all this" for..